MasseyHacks/masseyhacks-tutorials/website-with-github-pages/README.md

 ### Final Touches

 Every HTML tag has some attributes that can be altered by CSS, and they can usually be found by simply searching online what you'd like to do with an HTML object.
 Don't feel pressured to add your CSS rules the exact same way that I do it.
 Feel free to fiddle with the values within your CSS rules and change them how you'd wish.

+How do I know which HTML objects and attributes to edit?
+What do I do to get something to behave a certain way?
+[That's a very good question.](README.md#google-and-stackoverflow-google-and-stackoverflow-google-and-stackoverflow)

 I've appended the following CSS rules to my `style.css`:

 ```css
 /* comments in css are within these star slashes */